-- ☐ Choose whether the offset will be interactive (arrow) or to a fixed dimension (equal sign). - ☐ Type the fixed-dimension offset-the standard PowerCADD math functions and mixed dimensional units may be used.
-As
+- □ Choose whether the offset will be interactive (arrow) or to a fixed dimension (equal sign). - □ Type the fixed-dimension offset-the standard PowerCADD math functions and mixed dimensional units may be used.
+As you will see, you can use this offset when the tool is operating interactively.
+This is known as the 'active offset'.

-☐ To the right of the active offset is an additional offset amount (shown as 4" above).
+□ To the right of the active offset is an additional offset amount (shown as 4" above).
 This is the 'on-deck' offset, and it provides a second offset that is available at the touch of the Option key while you are using the tool.